by-tezov/tuucho/mkdocs/docs/object-definition/color.md

 ---

-For more advanced examples and usage patterns, see the [Components Definition](../components-definition/index.md) or the tutorial section (coming soon).
+For more advanced examples and usage patterns, see the [Components Definition](../components-definition/index.md).